 When Captain Starlight visits remote health clinics, kids are more likely to participate in the vital health checks they need.

-98% of health professionals and partners we work with in remote communities rated the impact of Captain Starlight on children as significant.
+98% of health teams we partner with in remote communities rate the impact of Captain Starlight on children as significant.

 Health professionals highlighted that Captain Starlight:

-- helped to provide distractions for children and their families
+helped provide distractions for children and their families during clinic visits